-- Giving or receiving of unauthorized aid on examinations or in the preparing of notebooks, compositions, reports, or other assignments. - Knowingly misrepresenting the source of any academic work.
+- Giving or receiving unauthorized aid on examinations or in the preparing of notebooks, compositions, reports, or other assignments. - Knowingly misrepresenting the source of any academic work. - Unauthorized changing of grades. - Unauthorized use of school approvals or forging of signatures. - Plagiarizing another's work. - Otherwise acting dishonestly in the classroom.